ms-iot/content/en-US/win10/samples/NodejsWUBlinky.md

 * When a request is made to the server, the value of the LED is checked and then set to the opposite of the current value.
 Doing this will toggle the LED on and off with each request made to the server.

 ### Deploy the server to your Windows IoT Core device
 * Go to the Project menu and select '&lt;Your project name&gt; Properties' (You could also right-click on the project node in solution explorer to access Properties).
 Enter the IP Address in the Remote Machine text box.
 If you're building for Minnowboard Max, select `x86` in the dropdown.
-If you're building for Raspberry Pi 2, select `ARM`.
+If you're building for Raspberry Pi 2 or 3, select `ARM`.

 * Now we're ready to deploy to the remote Windows IoT Core device.
 Simply press F5 (or select Debug \| Start Debugging) to start debugging the server.